Communism in Colombia

-The history of Communism in Colombia goes back as far as the 1920s and has its roots in the ideas of the Russian October Revolution.
-Self-proclaimed communist guerrilla groups state that they want to seize state power in Colombia by violent means.
-Organizations such as the National Liberation Army (ELN) continue their four decades old war with the United States-backed Colombian government.
+The history of communism in Colombia dates back to the start of the 1920s and has its roots in the ideas of the Russian October Revolution.
+Several self-proclaimed communist guerrilla groups, including the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC) and the National Liberation Army (ELN), state that they seek to seize state power in Colombia through violent means.
+Organizations such as the ELN have continued their decades-long conflict with the United States-backed Colombian government.

-Many social science experts around the world who have studied historical events in Colombia note the influence and intervention of the United States and the Soviet Union, to stop or aid in the spread of communism in Colombia.
+Many historians and social scientists, including Charles Bergquist and David Bushnell, who have studied Colombia's modern history, have noted the influence and intervention of both the United States and the Soviet Union in efforts to hinder or promote the spread of communism in the country.

-Some important figures in the history of communism in Colombia are Jorge Eliécer Gaitán, Jaime Pardo Leal, Carlos Pizarro Leongómez, Bernardo Jaramillo Ossa, and Jaime Bateman Cayón, among others.
-Many of these figures were eventually assassinated.
+Some important figures in the history of communism in Colombia include Jorge Eliécer Gaitán, Jaime Pardo Leal, Carlos Pizarro Leongómez, Bernardo Jaramillo Ossa, and Jaime Bateman Cayón.
+Many of these figures were later assassinated due to their revolutionary views.
 According to critics, there is evidence that the Colombian Army and the Central Intelligence Agency were complicit in some of these assassinations.

 History

-In the early 20th century, Colombia was linked to the international economy through its mass exportation of coffee, minerals, fruits, and even oil.
-These exports, paired with the importation of European goods, international loans, and the presence of international companies such as the United Fruit Company and Tropical Oil Company, created a booming Colombian economy.
+In the early 20th century, Colombia was linked to the international economy through its mass exportation of coffee, minerals, fruits, and oil.
+These exports, paired with the importation of European goods, international loans, and the presence of international companies such as the United Fruit Company and Tropical Oil Company, created a booming Colombian economy, often at the expense of the workers.

 However, Colombian society still consisted mainly of poor laborers living in rural, undeveloped land.
-Further burdening the booming nation was a history of civil wars and political corruption, which pitted the liberal and conservative factions of Colombian governance against one.
-This set the stage for a laborer uprising inspired by the Russian October Revolution.
+Further burdening the booming nation was a history of civil wars and political corruption, which pitted the liberal and conservative factions of Colombian governance against one another.
+This set the stage for a Workers' uprising, inspired by the ideas of the Russian October Revolution.

 Origins of Socialist Ideology

-The labor movement in Colombia was marked by the differences it held compared to movements in other Latin American countries.
-While socialist ideology in countries like Argentina and Brazil were influenced by European immigration, Colombia had no connection to left-wing European ideologies.
-Rather, the labor movements in Colombia were inspired by the disconnect laborers felt with the major political parties.
+The labour movement in Colombia differed from other movements in Latin American countries.
+While socialist ideology in countries like Argentina and Brazil was influenced by European immigration, Colombia had little connection to left-wing European ideologies.
+Rather, the labour movements in Colombia were inspired by the disconnect laborers felt with the major political parties.

 The perceived lack of representation led to the creation of the Socialist Party in 1919.
-The creation of the party, inspired by Bolshevism and the end of the World War I, was led by Colombian intellectuals and left wing media.
-Among these figures, was Luis Tejada, a co-editor of left wing newspaper El Sol', who published multiple articles praising the importance of Lenin.
+The creation of the party, inspired by Bolshevism and the end of World War I, was led by Colombian intellectuals and left-wing media.
+Among these figures was Luis Tejada, a co-editor of left-wing newspaper El Sol', who published multiple articles praising the importance of Lenin to their cause.
 Tejada, alongside Russian immigrant Silvestre Savitski, further supported the study of Marxism among the liberal youth.